James A. Michener Art Museum: The prison

 The Bucks County Prison, once on the site of the Michener Art Museum, originally opened in 1884.
 Philadelphia architect Addison Hutton designed an expanded facility that included a three-story warden's house and guardhouse control center in a “T” shape, using a combination of Italianate and Romanesque Revival styles.
-The architecture was inspired by Quaker ideas of reflection and penitence that dominated the American prison system in the 19th century.
+The architecture was inspired by Quaker ideas of reflection and penitence that dominated the American prison system in the nineteenth century.
 The overall design concept of the prison was modeled after the Eastern State Penitentiary in Philadelphia, built in 1829.
 The Bucks County Prison closed in 1985.
-The warden's house is a significant contributing property in the Doylestown Historic District, listed by the National Register of Historic Places in 1985.
+The warden's house is a significant contributing property in the Doylestown Historic District; it was listed on the National Register of Historic Places in 1985.

 Collection

 The museum collection includes more than 2,700 paintings, sculptures and works on paper from the Bucks County visual arts tradition, dating from colonial times to the present.
 The collection includes works by painters of the Pennsylvania Impressionist or New Hope school, American primitive painters, limners and modernists.
 Works by abstract expressionists are on long-term loan from the Jack S. Blanton Museum of Art, University of Texas at Austin, where James A. Michener and his wife, Mari, donated a major portion of their private art collection.
-In addition to the permanent exhibitions, the museum presents 15 changing exhibitions each year.
+In addition to the permanent exhibitions, the museum presents fifteen changing exhibitions each year.
 These exhibitions feature a broad spectrum of artistic styles and mediums.

 Pennsylvania Impressionism

-The museum has a collection of works by painters of the school of Pennsylvania Impressionism, a movement from the first half of the 20th century centered on Bucks County, Pennsylvania.
+The museum has a collection of works by painters of the school of Pennsylvania Impressionism, a movement from the first half of the twentieth century centered on Bucks County, Pennsylvania.
 Artists in this movement include John Fulton Folinsbee, Walter Emerson Baum, George Sotter, Nate Dunn, Fern Coppedge, Edward Redfield, Daniel Garber and Walter E. Schofield.
 Similar to the French impressionist movement, this artwork is characterized by a plein air style interested in the quality of color, light, and the time of day.